alombi/rh-api/README.md

 ## Changelog (GET)
 The base url is https://rh-api.alombi.xyz/changelog.
-The **required** parameter to this URL is your shortcut's RH ID.
-For example https://rh-api.alombi.xyz/changelog?id=1
+The **required** parameter for this URL is your shortcut's RH ID.
+For example <a src="https://rh-api.alombi.xyz/changelog?id=1" target="_blank" >https://rh-api.alombi.xyz/changelog?id=1</a>.
 ### Response
 * `name` = the name of the shortcut
 * `updates` = the number of updates the author made